-7. Wrestling Gators at an Ancient Swamp
+7. An Ancient Swamp

 Bring your cameras along to Plantation Country for a historical photo session!
 These beautiful estates are known for elegant homes, gardens, and stunning views of the southern Louisiana countryside.
-Some New Orleans Plantation Tours offer costumed docents for your enjoyment and picture-taking pleasure, while others offer on-site creole/cajun dining and freedom to roam the grounds.
+Some New Orleans plantation tours offer costumed docents for your enjoyment and picture-taking pleasure, while others offer on-site creole/cajun dining and freedom to roam the grounds.

-10. Riding a New Orleans Streetcar
+10. New Orleans Streetcars

 Not only a great way to see the city, a New Orleans Streetcar makes taking memorable photos fun and easy!
 These quaint cars are reminiscent of early 20th century NOLA, and while riding inside or standing out front, there are plenty of opportunities for a cool snapshot!
-Learn more about New Orleans Streetcars online.

-11. Experiencing the Underground Art Scene
+11. The Underground Art Scene

 Many of the country’s greatest artists call New Orleans home.
 Specializing in street art and graffiti art, painters, taggers, and sculptors alike create incredible displays in the most inconspicuous of places!
 The underground artwork throughout the city is not too hard to find, and includes such spots as the Bunnymen of Haley Blvd, Peace Wall on Read Blvd, and the Magazine St. National Art & Hobby Mural!